-- (1) Contractors must only enroll children who are available to attend during scheduled class hours, with the exception of temporary absences due to illness or other reasons communicated by the family. - (a) For Part Day and School Day classes, children must be regularly available to attend all scheduled class hours. - (b) For B-3 ECEAP and PreK ECEAP Working Day classes, children must be available to attend six or more hours per day and at least four days per week.
+- (1) Contractors must only enroll children who are available to attend during scheduled class hours, with the exception of temporary absences. - (a) For Part Day and School Day classes, children must be regularly available to attend all scheduled class hours. - (b) For Working Day classes, children must be available to attend six or more hours per day and at least four days per week.